salbracco24/Average-Prices-Calc/README.md

 ## Getting Started
 1. Login to Coinbase Pro, and press your profile pic (in the top right corner), then API.
 2. Generate a new API key (+ New API Key), with the "View" permission at minimum. *Note your Passphrase and API secret, they are only displayed once.*
-3. Document your key, API secret, and passphrase in a file "auth.txt," along with your name, and save it within this directory, as shown below (each element on a separate line):
+3. Document your key, API secret, and passphrase in a file `auth.txt`, along with your name, and save it within this directory, as shown below (each element on a separate line):
 ```
 Salvatore Bracco
 db70a7f6498dd7f9bcad29d077be779d